 The Board of Directors regularly evaluates the appropriateness of the chosen governance structure.
 At least every five years this is done in a more formal way.

 3.2 Terms of reference

-The profile, members, tasks and responsibilities and the performance of the Board of Directors are set out in the provisions of of its terms of reference in this Charter, without prejudice to the Company's Articles of Association.
+The profile, members, tasks and responsibilities and the performance of the Board of Directors are set out in this Charter, without prejudice to the Company's Articles of Association.

 3.3 Profile